parrt/msds692/hw/pipeline.md

 <img src="figures/dataxml.png" width=300>

+*Please note that `Adj Close` is the proper name of the header, what you see in the `headers` tag.
+But, XML does not allow spaces in the name of the tag and so you must convert spaces to `_` characters as you see in the XML above.*

 In file `csv2xml.py`, write a small script that reads in the CSV using `getdata()` and then prints out the data in XML.
 It also must specifically use the tags I have above: `file`, `headers`, `data`, `record`.
 Note that the `when` tag and the others within a record are not hardcoded: they depend on the headers from the CSV input

 The program should read from standard input or from a filename parameter to the script (this is handled automatically for you by `getdata()`: